 No matter how many times you’ve performed portable suctioning procedures on patients, there will always be potential risks that could lead to failure and life-threatening complications.
 If equipped with the right preventative tools and resources, however, you will be able to respond quickly and effectively to a failed suctioning attempt, and ultimately, avoid causing more harm to your patient during the process.

-As we continue to recognize National Preparedness Month, read on for the causes of and risks created by suctioning complications — as well as some tips on what to do when suctioning goes wrong.
+It’s National Preparedness Month.
+Read on for the causes of and risks created by suctioning complications — as well as some tips on what to do when suctioning goes wrong.

 Causes of Suctioning Complications